Heath, Shropshire

 Heath is a hamlet and former civil parish, now in the parish of Abdon and Heath, in the Clee Hills area of Shropshire, England.

 The settlement and wider rural area historically had a larger population than now, especially in medieval times.
 Heath Chapel is a Norman Grade I Listed building.
-The civil parish was abolished on 1 April 2017 and merged with Abdon to form Abdon and Heath.
+Heath was formerly a township in the parish of Stoke-St. Milborough, in 1866 Heath became a separate civil parish, on 1 April 2017 the parish was abolished and merged with Abdon to form "Abdon and Heath".
+In 1971 the parish had a population of 26.
+From 1974 to 2009 it was in South Shropshire district.

 Nearby are the larger settlements of Bouldon and Clee St. Margaret.
 Heath lies at approximately 240 m above sea level.